vraikonen/mastodon-crawler/README.md

 ### Step 4: Run the script

-1. Open the file `config/config-db-params.ini` and define start and end date of desired crawling period.
-S
+1. Open the file `config/config-db-params.ini` and define start and end date of the desired crawling period.

 4. Run the `main.py` script.
     ```